I teach a few drop-in yoga classes each week:

 - Tuesdays 4-5 pm, this is refreshing, therapeutic class for anyone living with cancer (and their caregivers) as part of the Katzen Cancer Research Center.
 The class — held on the campus of the George Washington University — is free, and you are most welcome to drop in anytime you want, but please RSVP to Eva Ruiz, patient navigator (firstname.lastname@example.org) so that we can tell you the location, and bring enough mats.
 Read more about the class in here: gwcancermag_yogaarticle_2016

-- Tuesdays, beginning October 3rd, 6:15-7:30 pm, Gentle PM yoga at the Smith Center for Healing & the Arts
+- Tuesdays, 6:15-7:30 pm, Gentle PM yoga at the Smith Center for Healing & the Arts.
+This class is especially for those with chronic conditions, cancer or a ton of stress.

 - Wednesdays 5:30-6:45 pm, Gentle Yoga at Circle Yoga